 Be prepared to take your dog to the vet if necessary, and keep emergency contact numbers readily available.

-The Birthing Process: What to Expect When Your Dog is Giving Birth
+The Birthing Process: What to Expect When Your Dog Is Giving Birth

 It begins with pre-labor, where the dam exhibits nesting behavior, and may refuse to eat.
 This is followed by the birth of the puppies, usually with 30-60 minutes between each puppy.
 It's essential to keep a close eye on your dog during this time and provide any necessary assistance while also knowing when to step back and let nature take its course.

 Once the puppies are born, the mother will naturally clean and care for them.
-It's best to avoid handling or disturbing her during this time as this can be a stressful experience for both the dam and the puppies.
+It's best to avoid handling or disturbing her during this time as this can be a stressful experience for both the dam and the puppies.Ā

 Caring for Newborn Puppies: Essential Tips for Pet Owners